cunninghamge/cunninghamge/README.md

 I'm a backend developer with a background in non-profit work.
 I enjoy building APIs, writing All The Tests, and going down research rabbit holes to learn how my favorite workflow tools and RubyGems work.

-- 🌱 I’m currently learning Ruby, Rails, SQL, Bash
+- 🌱 I’m currently learning Ruby, Rails, SQL, Bash scripting
 - 👯 I’m looking to collaborate on any interesting web apps or CLI tools
 - 📫 How to reach me: [Please message me via LinkedIn!] (https://www.linkedin.com/in/grayson-cunningham)